Optimal control of differentially flat underactuated planar robots in the perspective of oscillation mitigation: Conclusions

 \section{Conclusions}

 The differential flatness theory can be used to perform point-to-point motions for underactuated serial robots with specific mass distribution.
 However, in its standard form the trajectory planning is performed by means of high-degree polynomials, whereas the equations do not require such a specific planning function.

-Hence, optimal control can be employed to enforce the required boundary conditions while at the same time optimizing other factors in the trajectory.
+Hence, optimal control can be employed to enforce the required boundary conditions while simultaneously optimizing other factors in the trajectory, depending on the desired application.
 Results have shown that optimal control can provide better performance for differentially flat underactuated robot in terms of torque RMS (in the case of the minimal control effort planning strategy) and in terms of oscillation amplitude at the end of the motion (in the case of the minimal potential energy planning strategy).
 A combination of these two strategies can be employed using specific weighting factors.